E-commerce

 4. Taxes and duties explained for international sales when applicable.

-Consistency is worth more than reassuring wording
+Consistency matters more than reassuring wording

 Shopify Markets and international clarity